Free Summertime Fun in Portland

 This street fair is held along a trendy stretch of Stark Street just east of Mt Tabor.
 A lot of the restaurants and stores offer special deals for the day.
 This street fair has a great community vibe.
 If you want a fair with less crowds and a great variety of booths, mark your calendar for Montavilla.

 Last year, they had a chicken beauty contest.
 Need I say more?
 Held in a field along SE Harold St. and SE 92nd Ave., this street fair offers a little more space and a lot more friendly community vibes.
+Activities include a 90′ obstacle course, 26′ slide, live music, free workshops, local food, 100+ local vendors, free kids activities, face paining, balloon animals, and creators game.
 It was my favorite street fair last year.

 You may also like: